From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Discussion and Future Prospects

 \subsubsection{Limitations of Jailbreak and Defense Methods}

 (a) \textbf{Generalization Limitations of Methods}: 1.
 Jailbreak Generalization: Most existing jailbreak methods exhibit limited generalizability due to overly targeted technical approaches, resulting in weak transferability.
 Many studies focus on customized solutions for specific model architectures or attack scenarios.
 For example, adversarial prompt-based attacks often require fine-tuning based on the output patterns of the target model.
 Such highly customized methods tend to degrade significantly in effectiveness when model architectures are updated or application contexts change.
-2. Defense Generalization: Current defense strategies remain highly fragmented when faced with diverse jailbreak attacks.
+2. Defense Generalization: Existing defense strategies lack robustness and generalization, struggling to cope with the diversity of jailbreak attacks.
 Most mainstream defenses passively respond to specific attack patterns, such as detecting and filtering known adversarial examples or matching particular prompt templates.
 This “patch-based" defense approach lacks systematic theoretical support and often responds slowly to novel attack variants.
 More importantly, existing defense mechanisms are often deeply tied to specific LLMs, making it difficult to develop transferable and general defense techniques \cite{kumar2024adversarial, yi2023benchmarking}.

 (b) \textbf{Environmental Interaction Limitations (Agent-Specific)}: With the rapid development of Agent technology, multi-agent applications in interactive environments are becoming increasingly widespread \cite{ke2025survey, zhang2025igniting}.
 Jailbreak methods must therefore overcome constraints not only within interactive environments but also within the security mechanisms of external systems.
 For instance, Agents typically access data or perform tasks via external APIs or tool calls, which are subject to strict permission controls and data filtering to prevent unauthorized access and malicious instruction injection.
 Effective jailbreak attacks thus require attackers to deeply understand the Agent’s interaction protocols, API interfaces, and task execution logic, and to design strategies capable of bypassing these defenses \cite{chowdhury2024breaking}.
 Meanwhile, defense mechanisms targeting multi-agent systems should possess anomaly detection and self-repair capabilities, enabling real-time monitoring and response to abnormal interactions.
 This ensures that threats can be quickly identified and proactively mitigated to minimize potential risks.